 Technique.-The bladder is prepared in the way described for the examination of the growth.
-For routine work a distention of 8 oz. should be employed.
-Lesser quantities are inconvenient, giving too little space, whilst over-distention may be provocative of bleeding.
-The inflamed bladder may, of course, decline to take this quantity, and on the other hand large bladders may be induced to take considerably more, but such an amount should be employed only after failure to manipulate the cystoscope with less fluid, as over-distention may excite hæmorrhage.
+For routine work a distension of 8 oz. should be employed.
+Lesser quantities are inconvenient, giving too little space, whilst over-distension may be provocative of bleeding.
+The inflamed bladder may, of course, decline to take this quantity, and on the other hand large bladders may be induced to take considerably more, but such an amount should be employed only after failure to manipulate the cystoscope with less fluid, as over-distension may excite hæmorrhage.
 Where much difficulty is encountered from the size of the growth, however, the surgeon should not hesitate to employ as much as 16 oz.

-Fig. 80.-Diathermy machine.
+Fig. 109.-Diathermy machine.

-The patient occupies the usual cystoscopic position, and under his sacrum lies a large flat electrode (7 by 5 in.) which is connected to one pole of the diathermy machine (Fig. 80).
-The other pole is attached to the active or vesical electrode, which is an insulated and supple wire of the size of a ureteric catheter, tipped with platinum (Fig. 81).
+The patient occupies the usual cystoscopic position, and under his sacrum lies a large flat electrode (7 by 5 in.) which is connected to one pole of the diathermy machine (Fig. 109).
+The other pole is attached to the active or vesical electrode, which is an insulated and supple wire of the size of a ureteric catheter, tipped with platinum (Fig. 110).
+Ogier Ward prefers the multiple electrical contacts given by a brush electrode (Fig. 111).
 The pad of the inactive electrode is soaked in saline solution.
 The active electrode is sterilized by immersion in antiseptic lotion.
 A single catheterizing cystoscope is employed, and after the bladder has been prepared the telescope is introduced and the barrel loaded with the electrode.

-Fig. 81.-Intravesical electrode for perurethral diathermy.
+Fig. 110.-Intravesical electrode for perurethral diathermy.